-As a conductor, McNeely led the Royal Scottish National Orchestra in an award-winning series of re-recordings of classic film scores.
-He conducted the BBC Concert Orchestra in a performance of Bernard Herrmann’s music for Hitchcock films in London’s Barbican Hall, and the Los Angeles Chamber Orchestra in the world premiere of Uri Caine’s “Concerto for Two Pianos,” with Jeffrey Kahane and the composer as soloists.
-He has also worked with the London Symphony Orchestra, the Seattle Symphony, the Munich Philharmonic, the London Philharmonic and the Western Australian Symphony Orchestra.
+As a conductor, McNeely recently led the Hollywood Symphony Orchestra on Pat Metheny’s 2020 Grammy nominated album, From This Place.
+He conducted the Royal Scottish National Orchestra in an award-winning series of re-recordings of classic film scores.
+He conducted the Chicago Symphony at Orchestra Hall in a performance of Bernard Herrmann’s music for Hitchcock films.
+He conducted the same concert with the BBC Concert Orchestra in London’s Barbican Hall.
+He has also conducted the Los Angeles Chamber Orchestra in the world premiere of Uri Caine’s “Concerto for Two Pianos,” with Jeffrey Kahane and the composer as soloists.
+Other orchestras he has conducted include the London Symphony Orchestra, the Seattle Symphony Orchestra, the Baltimore Symphony Orchestra, the Atlanta Symphony Orchestra, the Houston Symphony Orchestra, the Nashville Symphony Orchestra, the San Diego Symphony Orchestra, the Munich Philharmonic, the Western Australian Symphony Orchestra, and the London Philharmonic

 Born into a musical family in Madison, Wisconsin, McNeely’s interest in music began at an early age.
 A meeting with legendary composer Elmer Bernstein at the age of 12 inspired him to embark on a career writing music for film.
 At age 14, he was accepted into the Interlochen Arts Academy in Michigan and began concentrated music studies in composition and flute performance.
 After graduating from Interlochen, McNeely headed to the University of Miami, where he studied jazz composition and performance.